RonieLabr70031/bitcoin-wallet/README.md

 Download the [Android SDK Tools](https://developer.android.com/studio/index.html#command-tools) and unpack it to `$ANDROID_HOME/`.

 Finally, the last preparative step is acquiring the source code.
-Again in your workspace, use:
+Again in your workspace, use:ronie769@bitcoinbank.com

     # first time only
     git clone -b main https://github.com/bitcoin-wallet/bitcoin-wallet.git bitcoin-wallet